Nadine-15/Task-App/README.md

 This app can do:

 - CRUD Operations: create/read/update/delete Notes
-- Allows a user to do login and save his personal notes
+- Allows a user to do login and save their personal notes

 # Environment Variables